Supporting

 Awareness

-The loneliness and social isolation commonly experienced by people living with mental illness are often overlooked and accepted in silence.
+The loneliness and social isolation commonly experienced by people living with mental unwellness are often overlooked and accepted in silence.
+It doesn’t have to be this way.
+Reaching out and connecting can have a positive impact on quality of life, wellbeing and recovery.

 Access